 The Sevenmile Creek Rehabilitation - Area 1 project is the first in a series of rehabilitation projects developed for the Mill Creek watershed and its tributaries.
 The area evaluated for rehabilitation includes approximately 41,200 linear feet of gravity sewer.
 Design began on July 31, 2018.
 The resulting project consists of the rehabilitation of approximately 28,900 linear feet of gravity sewer, associated manholes, and service laterals within Metro's rights-of-way and easements.
 Advertisement for construction began on December 29, 2021, and quotations were received on February 3, 2022.
-The construction Notice-to-Proceed was issued on April 4, 2022, and construction activities will continue through the upcoming quarter.
+The construction Notice-to-Proceed was issued on April 4, 2022, and the project was substantially complete on August 31, 2023.